Self-perfection is natural to the human being if only because he can never be satisfied with himself as long as he is honest with himself.

 The one whose evil deeds are covered by the good illuminates this world like a moon rising from the clouds.

-Better than to conquer the earth, better than to ascend to heaven, better than to be master of the universe, better than all this is the joy of the first steps towards holiness.
+Better than to conquer the earth, better than to ascend to heaven, better than to be master of the whole world, better than all this is the joy of the first steps towards holiness.

 — The Dhammapada